Chronic Kidney Disease Medication

 Calcitriol (Rocaltrol, Calcijex, Vectical)

-Calcitriol (1,25-dihydroxycholecalciferol or 1,25-dihydroxyvitamin D3), the hormonally active form of vitamin D, is used to suppress parathyroid production and secretion in secondary hyperparathyroidism and for treatment of hypocalcemia in chronic kidney disease by increasing intestinal calcium absorption.
+Calcitriol (1,25-dihydroxycholecalciferol or 1,25-dihydroxyvitamin D3), the potent active metabolite of vitamin D, can be used to suppress PTH production and secretion in secondary hyperparathyroidism.
+In addition, calcitriol can alleviate hypocalcemia in CKD by increasing intestinal calcium absorption and helping to prevent secretion of calcium in the kidneys.

 Doxercalciferol (Hectorol)

-Doxercalciferol is a vitamin D analog (1-alpha-hydroxyergocalciferol) that does not require activation by the kidneys.
-It is indicated for the treatment of secondary hyperparathyroidism in end-stage renal disease (ESRD).
+Doxercalciferol is a vitamin D analogue (1-alpha-hydroxyergocalciferol) that does not require activation by the kidneys.
+It is metabolized to the active form of vitamin D. Doxercalciferol is indicated for the treatment of secondary hyperparathyroidism in patients with CKD.

 Paricalcitol (Zemplar)